top of page

 A brief history of the waterway

-Long before Native American tribes settled the region we call home, a natural portage linking the Chicago River to the Des Plaines River was formed surrounded by an abundance of prairie, forest, wetland, river, and lake ecosystems.
+Long before Native American tribes settled the region, a natural portage linking the Chicago River to the Des Plaines River was formed surrounded by an abundance of prairie, forest, wetland, river, and lake ecosystems.

-This portage made transit between the great watersheds of the Great Lakes and the Mississippi River easier for the Indigenous peoples who lived here for millennia, and for the settlers and city builders who came later.
-The development of the Illinois & Michigan Canal in the mid 19th century inspired the explosive growth of Chicago.
+This portage made transit between the watersheds of the Great Lakes and the Mississippi River easier for the Indigenous peoples who lived here for millennia, and for the settlers who came later.
+The development of the Illinois & Michigan Canal in the mid-19th century inspired the explosive growth of Chicago.
 The city's rapid development resulted in the heavy pollution of the river and Lake Michigan, the city's source of drinking water.

-Some of the best engineering minds of their day devised a plan to reverse the river's flow to eliminate the lake's continued contamination.
+Nineteenth century engineers devised a plan to reverse the river's flow to eliminate the lake's continued contamination, by digging the Chicago Sanitary and Ship Canal.
+This redirected the City's waste away from the lake to the Mississippi River.
+Though a benefit to the health of Chicago's population, those downstream objected.
 The plan involved building an upgraded replacement for the I&M Canal.
-After years of herculean effort, the Chicago Sanitary and Ship Canal was completed in January 1900 and has been in continuous operation ever since.
+After years of laborious effort, the Chicago Sanitary and Ship Canal was completed in January 1900 and has been in continuous operation ever since.

-The Metropolitan Water Reclamation District, Cook County, DuPage County, Will County, and municipalities from Chicago to Lemont to Lockport continue to invest millions in riverfront amenities and growing their riverfront economies, contributing to improving community and environmental health.
+The Metropolitan Water Reclamation District, Cook County, DuPage County, Will County, and municipalities from Chicago to Lemont to Lockport continue to invest millions in clean water, riverfront amenities, and growing their riverfront economies, contributing to improving community and environmental health.

-Public and private businesses in the logistics, materials, industrials, recreation, and other industries contribute to the area's economic success while taking proactive steps to act as stewards of the canal and surrounding ecosystems.
+More public and private businesses in the logistics, materials, industrials, recreation, and other industries are contributing to the area's economic success while taking proactive steps to act as stewards of the canal and surrounding ecosystems.
+Environmental and community groups are strong advocates for equitable access and environmental justice along the canal.

 Our goal is to gather the voices of the Canal community to redefine the future of the Canal through a discovery process that will build momentum and broader understanding of the value of the waterway, and lead to investments in public health, conservation, cultural resources, economic strength, climate resilience, and a new name.
 A new name would more accurately reflect and celebrate the Canal's improved health and its place in our collective history--and bright future.